 Ephesus in Izmir Province of Turkey

 Ephesus was eventually conquered by the Eastern Romans and fell into the hands of the Ottoman Empire.
-Today visitors can visit Ancient Church of Mary, Temple of Hadrian, the Roman Baths, the Vediusgymnasium, the Amphitheater and the incredible Celsus Library.
+Today visitors can visit the Ancient Church of Mary, the Temple of Hadrian, the Roman Baths, the Vediusgymnasium, the Amphitheater, and the incredible Celsus Library.

 Moreover, if you are traveling in the summer, it is best to go outside early in the day or late at night for cooler temperatures and less crowd.